 Don't ever force them or push them, gradually they will learn and will want to do it.

 The change starts with us...the parents... it's difficult but it's possible 😘.
 Aim for consistency not perfection.
 I am a mom, trust me I know.
 I know how hard it is when fast food and junk are marketed towards our children but we must take control of their future.
 The change starts with us, we must want our children to be healthy.
 Your language must be consistent so that the actions are.
 I'm not saying by any means that kids cannot have candies or ice cream, I limit them to once in a while.

-Being physically active is very important for my children.
-We spend on average 2 hours a day participating in physical activities.
+Being physically active is very important for children.
+We spend on average two hours a day participating in physical activities.
 They play sports, we go for long walks and anything that requires movement.